liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 www.mysite.com/my-article

-This is an example of a canonical URL and it's a nice enhancement for SEO because it helps guide search engines to the most relevant pages and discard pages not as relevant.
+This is an example of a canonical URL and it's a nice enhancement for SEO because it helps guide search engines to the most relevant pages and discard other pages.
 And if you decide to move the content to another page in the future, the URL makes it easier for search engines to find it.
 This feature is used in search results, in related assets and in Asset Publishers.
 For more information on Liferay's Display Pages, see chapter 5.

 **Related Assets:** enables you to connect any number of assets within a site or across the portal, even if they don't share any tags and aren't in the same category.
 You can connect your content to a Blogs Entry, Message Boards Message, Web Content, Calendar Event, Bookmarks Entry, Documents and Media Document, and a Wiki Page.